 Queensland, Australia is a picture-perfect tropical paradise.
 It offers year-round sunshine (although when you’ve lived here a few years you definitely acclimatise and feel the cooler days in winter!), incredible beaches and plenty of opportunities to enjoy outdoor hobbies.

-Queensland in Australia is the second-largest state by size (but with a population of 5.3 million well spread out so it doesn’t feel overcrowded) mixes laid-back beaches with lush rainforests, dry topics and scenic mountains.
+Queensland in Australia is the second-largest state by size (but with a population of 5.3 million well spread out so it doesn’t feel overcrowded).
+It mixes laid-back beaches with lush rainforests, dry topics and scenic mountains.
 Queensland’s capital, Brisbane, is located in the southeast of the state and it’s the third largest city in Australia.
 Brisbane is a fabulous, compact and clean city with a vibrant tourist area called South Bank.

 As you can see, Queensland is located in the northeast of Australia, with the state capital Brisbane being in the southeast of the state.

 Here is a overview of the main cities in Queensland…

 Brisbane is the capital city of the Australian state of Queensland, and the third most populous city in the country.
 Located in the southeast of the state, it is situated on the banks of the Brisbane River, and is home to a population of over 2.5 million people.
 The city is known for its subtropical climate, outdoor lifestyle and cultural diversity.
 You can find out all about Brisbane here

 Brisbane is the most heavily populated city in Queensland, but there are other cities to consider.